Ban on sharia law: Background of controversy

 In June 2009, a family court judge in Hudson County, New Jersey denied a restraining order to a woman who testified that her husband, a Muslim, had raped her.
 The judge said he did not believe the man "had a criminal desire to or intent to sexually assault" his wife because he was acting in a way that was "consistent with his practices."
 A state appeals court reversed his decision.
 Advocates of the ban in the U.S. have cited this case as an example of the need for the ban.

 As of 2014, more than two dozen U.S. states have considered measures intended to restrict judges from consulting sharia law.
-Arizona, Kansas, Louisiana, South Dakota, Tennessee, North Carolina, and Alabama have "banned sharia,"i.e., passed foreign law bans.
+Arizona, Kansas, Louisiana, South Dakota, Tennessee, North Carolina, and Alabama have "banned sharia", i.e., passed foreign law bans.
 In 2010 and 2011, more than two dozen states "considered measures to restrict judges from consulting Shariah, or foreign and religious laws more generally".
 As of 2013, all but 16 states have considered such a law.

 In November 2010, voters in Oklahoma approved a ballot measure to amend the state constitution to ban sharia from state courts.
 The law was then updated to include all foreign or religious laws.

 The law was challenged by an official of the Council on American-Islamic Relations.
 In November 2010 a federal judge ruled the law to be unconstitutional and blocked the state from putting it into effect.

 The court found the ban had the potential to do harm to Muslims.
 The invalidation of a will and testament using sharia instructions was an example.

 That ruling and injunction were upheld by the Tenth Circuit Court of Appeals on January 10, 2012.

-Missouri also passed a measure banning foreign law in 2013, but Gov. Jay Nixon vetoed the bill "because of its potential impact on international adoptions."
+Missouri also passed a measure banning foreign law in 2013, but Governor Jay Nixon vetoed the bill "because of its potential impact on international adoptions."

 Two other states banning sharia were North Carolina, which prohibited state judges from considering Islamic law in family cases in 2013, and Alabama, where voters passed an Amendment to the State Constitution (72% to 28%) to "ban sharia" in 2014.